e-vents/markdowns/TypeScript - Basics.md

     age: 30
 };

 // here you have to specify the corresponding names of the original obejcts keys.
 // assinging the value to a new key with a different identifier is possible though. const { firstName: givenName, age } = person;
 console.log(givenName, age);
 ````
 Everything above is JavaScript syntax.

+# Advanced Types